quicwg/multipath/draft-ietf-quic-multipath.md

 cannot be issued more than once on the same connection and therefore are unique for the scope of the connection, regardless of the associated Path ID.

+{{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses to another available one at any time during the connection.
+For the extension specified in this draft, only connection IDs associated to the same Path ID MUST be used on the same path.
+Use of a connection ID assocaited with a another Path ID will be considered as an attempt to open new path instead.

 Over a given path, both endpoints use connection IDs associated to a given Path ID.
 To initiate a path, each endpoint needs to advertise at least one connection ID